This post may contain affiliate links. Please read how we make money for more information.

 Ruby Lane has been in business since 1998, so it has a long track record with both buyers and sellers.
 Quality is very important to this company.
 It has a secret shopper program where it occasionally makes random purchases from its shops.
 Things that are evaluated include response times and item and packing quality.
 Ruby Lane may reach out to shop owners with feedback and recommendations if deficiencies are found.

 Website: Ruby Lane

-Luulla is a popular Etsy-like website for creative artists who make handmade items.
+Luulla is a popular website for creative artists who make handmade items.
 The site connects you with shoppers from all around the world who appreciate the artistry and details of all things handmade.